 I wish we had done this years ago.
 It’s a fairly easy mod and really eliminates the running out of water phenomenon.
 It makes us sort of look forward to the next precipitation.
-Though a couple hot AC days filled the 15 gallon tank with condensate.
-The only down side is that it does nothing to alleviate black and gray water empty interval!
+Though a couple of hot AC days filled the 15 gallon tank with condensate.
+The only downside is that it does nothing to alleviate black and gray water empty interval!

 It took me 12 hours to complete this modification and cost me $300 to $350.
 In my opinion, the skill level of this modification is medium.

 2007 Chevy 3500

 We couldn’t use our Torklift steps when hooked to a trailer.
 For my mod, I made the steps swing to the curbside with a swing-out porch/stoop.

 I fabricated an aluminum swinging bracket that uses the original steps.
 It locks into original position for use with no trailer.
 Pulling a spring-loaded pin allows the step to swing to the side with the trailer hooked to the truck.
 The unit clamps to the original tube bumper without drilling any holes into the camper or bumper.